Tang He: Early career

 In 1352, because of the natural disaster and the Yuan dynasty's incompetent governing, a rebellious group named the Red Turbans rose.
 It signaled the beginning of the end of Mongol rule over China.
 Tang joined the rebellion with several other ambitious young men, and invited Zhu Yuanzhang, who became a novice monk at the Huangjue Temple, to the Red Turbans.
 Zhu accepted this invitation; after that, he was soon granted a position higher than Tang for his contributions.
-Early in 1354, Tang was selected by Zhu Yuangzhang, then Guo's protege, to be one of twenty-four men to serve as the core of his personal command.
+Early in 1354, Tang was selected by Zhu Yuanzhang, then Guo's protege, to be one of twenty-four men to serve as the core of his personal command.

 After Zhu's capture of Chuzhou in April, he received the rank of battalion commander.
 Tang served under Zhu in the invasion of Dahongshan in year 1353, and they conquered Chuzhou and Hezhou together.
 Tang was the only one who strongly supported Zhu when Zhu's authority was contested by the other generals at Hezhou in 1355.

 Later in the same year, Tang together with other generals conquered Lishui and Jurong under the command of Zhu.
 In the storming of Taiping, against Cheng Yexian, Tang was wounded by an arrow on the left leg.
 Though he was seriously injured, Tang persisted in the battle and finally caught Cheng alive.
 In year 1356, serving under Xu Da, Tang took part in the conquering of Jiqing (present-day Nanjing), which became the base of Zhu's operation and the capital of the Ming dynasty.
 Soon after, Tang and Xu Da conquered Zhenjiang and Changzhou.
 Following these successes, Tang was promoted to Yuan Shuai(wing commander), and he was placed in Changzhou with the rank of deputy assistant chief of Shumiyuan (Commission of Military Affairs).

 Defense of Changzhou

 Changzhou was the most important of several cities controlled by Zhu Yuanzhang, which constituted the line of defense against the kingdom of Zhang Shicheng, who declared himself as King of Wu and was Zhu's enemy.
 Tang He and his large garrison had to defend the city and act as a mobile reserve to help other cities when they were threatened.
 Zhang sent spies rapidly to get information, but their all failed, attributing to Tang's effective commands.
 Zhang also invaded the city several times, while Tang beat off one attack in February 1358, and in May 1359, Tang captured over one thousand men and forty ships by an ambush.
-Tang did not participate in the battle against Chen Yuliang, because he was ordered to act occasional counterattacks against Zhang Shicheng's territories.
+Tang did not participate in the battle against Chen Youliang, because he was ordered to act occasional counterattacks against Zhang Shicheng's territories.
 In February 1363, he was promoted to junior administrator of the secretariat; then, in April 1364, becoming chief administrator.